chipxsd/stream-based-sync/stream-based-sync.md

 ![fig.17 - Streaming To-do List Mutations](./images/fig-17-streaming-to-do-list-mutations.png "fig. 17 - Streaming To-do List Mutations")

-{ fig.17 - a tape of to-do item mutations with a phone having a smily face on the screen and a few checked items below }

 However, if a client comes online a few moments later, it might've missed events which are important to reconstruct the dataset.
 What good is a `Sync.Event` telling that a task was completed to a client that never saw